yashaswee-exe/Telegram-Moderartion-Bot/readme.md

-# Telegram Sticker Cleaner Bot
+# Telegram Moderation Bot (Java)

-A lightweight Telegram bot that automatically deletes stickers from group chats after a configurable delay.
-It’s designed for groups that want to keep conversations tidy without manual moderation.
+A lightweight, modular Telegram bot designed to automate basic group moderation tasks such as sticker cleanup and username validation.

+Built with Java and the Telegram Bots API, the project is structured to be simple, extensible, and easy to deploy.

 ---

 ## ✨ Features

-* Detects sticker messages in real time
+### 🧹 Sticker Cleanup

-* Deletes them after a fixed delay
+* Automatically deletes stickers after a configurable delay
-* Works in group chats
+* Helps keep group chats clean and focused

-* Minimal, dependency-light Java implementation
+### 👤 Username Validation

+* Detects suspicious or invalid display names when users join
+* Sends a warning message if the name looks abnormal

+### 📡 Bot Status Command

+* `/status` → Check if the bot is running
+* Returns current operational state

 ---